playcanvas/blog/_posts/2015-05-15-playcanvas-in-the-spotlight-at-3d-web-fest.markdown

 The man behind the controls was Brad Grantham of ARM.
 He selected some superb music to accompany the visuals.
 Check 'Hush' out [here](http://incompetech.com/music/royalty-free/index.html?isrc=USUAN1400004).
 Kudos to Brad for doing an incredible job!

-It's very exciting to see WebGL content being recognised as an artform and even more exciting to see PlayCanvas content representing the best of the web.
+It's very exciting to see WebGL content being recognized as an artform and even more exciting to see PlayCanvas content representing the best of the web.
 We're looking forward to a follow up event at some point in the future!